 TFS Properties will insure the Trees in the nursery and when planted on your Sandalwood Lot against fire for 90% of their value at its cost until the end of the Establishment Period.
 If you wish to take insurance cover from this point you will be responsible for effecting your own insurance.
-If you are indebted to MIS Funding No. 1 or Arwon Finance for loans made for fees due under the provisions of the Lease and Management Agreement or this PDS you are required to take out insurance.
+If you are indebted to Arwon Finance for loans made for fees due under the provisions of the Lease and Management Agreement or this PDS you are required to take out insurance.